-The Museum's property and equipment consist of leasehold improvements and furniture, fixtures, and equipment, which is stated at cost.
-Amortization on leasehold improvements and depreciation on furniture, fixtures, and equipment is computed on the straight-line basis over the estimated useful lives of the assets, ranging from 3 to 40 years.
-Total amortization and depreciation for the Museum for 2013 was \$1.212,339.
+MHS' property and equipment consist of leasehold improvements, buildings, furniture, fixtures, and equipment, construction in progress and land which is generally stated at cost.
+Amortization on leasehold improvements and buildings and depreciation on furniture, fixtures, and equipment is computed on the straight-line basis over the estimated useful lives of the assets, ranging from 3 to 40 years.
+Total amortization and depreciation for MHS for 2019 was \$1,665,973.

-(1) Museum Collections
+Museum Collections

-The Museum's purchased historic material is expensed at the time of purchase and not capitalized.
+MHS' purchased historic material is expensed at the time of purchase and not capitalized.
 Contributed historic material is not valued and thus not reflected in the accompanying financial statements.